Experience is a jewel, and it need be so, for it is often purchased at an infinite rate.

 After exploiting the vulnerability, I was able to establish a reverse shell as the user

-bill, and I cloud directly read the user flag.
+bill, and I can directly read the user flag.

 The root part was the most interesting part of this machine, IMO.
 After the enumeration, I had found four